rawankamal/Homify/README.md

-Homify is a responsive Bootstrap website for showcasing interior design projects.
-It features sections for different project types like large bedrooms, desks, and hall decor, and includes a spotlight on various decorations.
+Homify is a sophisticated website dedicated to showcasing interior design services.
+Developed using Bootstrap, HTML, CSS, and JavaScript.

-Features:

-Responsive Design: Works well on any device.
-Project Showcase: Easy display of design projects.
-Decor Highlights: Spotlights on decor items.
+Homify offers a responsive and visually engaging platform for presenting a range of design projects From large bedrooms to elegant hall decor, the site highlights various design elements and decor items, providing an exceptional user experience for both clients and designers.